 The woman who is convinced the motorist in the sedan was at least partially responsible for the fatal collision hopes others who saw the crash will reach out to police.
 She admits that if no one else speaks out and the driver who was tailing the bike does not step forward, investigators may never be able to determine what actually happened.

 She believes the other motorist needs to take responsibility, but as of right now, the crash remains under investigation.
 Police have not identified the rider yet, who was allegedly wearing a helmet when the accident occurred.

 After careening into the eastbound barrier, the motorcyclist landed in the westbound lanes, which caused a subsequent crash on the other side of I-40.
 The collisions resulted in the closure of both sides of the freeway until approximately noon so police could investigate.

-If you or someone you love was hurt in an accident with a reckless driver, turn to The Law Office of Brian K. Branch.
+If you or someone you love was hurt in an accident with a reckless driver, turn to The Law Office of Brian K. Branch, PC.
 With a combined 32 years in legal practice, our attorneys have the experience and professionalism to help you through this tough time.